rosettatype/legible-typography/_chapters/5-overview-of-research.md

 be taken in assuming that your own perceptions will be a perfect match with all readers' perceptions.

-Question: How would you go about checking that your choice of typeface(s) for a project is perceived as appropriate by the readers?
+> Question: How would you go about checking that your choice of typeface(s) for a project is perceived as appropriate by the readers?
+{: .question }

 Rather than determining the meaning of a typeface directly, a few studies have looked at how the content of a text may be influenced by